 - “Artificial Intelligence: The Next Technology Wave and Patent Strategies to Consider to Not Be Left Behind” and “'Pharma & Biotech Breakout:' Advanced Strategy for Protecting Personalized Medicine Inventions Based on The USPTO’s 2018 Vanda Guidance, FDA Labeling Requirements & New Joint Infringement Precedent / Updates on the CRISPR Patent Interference,” Foley's 2018 Tokyo IP Conference: Global Relationships in Flux – How Would You Redraw Your IP Strategy Map?
 Tokyo, Japan, October 11, 2018

-- “FDA Biosimilar Action Plan & Current IP Issues,” Changes in U.S. Biosimilar Market Seminar, Seoul, Korea, September 2018
+- “FDA Biosimilar Action Plan & Current IP Issues,” Changes in U.S. Biosimilar Market Seminar, Seoul, South Korea, September 2018

 - “AI on the Move: Tackling Legal Challenges with Artificial Intelligence in High-Tech and Life Sciences,” Osaka, March 14, 2018/Tokyo, March 15, 2018